 Chemical Peel Treatment

 Many skin care experts recommend chemical peels when their patients are in need of an exfoliating effect that treats skin slightly deeper than a topical cream can.
-Dr. Christopher Godek typically recommends the chemical peels listed below based on your needs and cosmetic goals following a consultation.
+Our New Jersey plastic surgeon, Dr. Christopher Godek, along with Dr. Christina Pasick, and our skin care professionals typically recommend the chemical peels listed below based on your needs and cosmetic goals following a consultation.

 Mid-Level Chemical Peels

-- CPG Resurface Peel: This peel is a blend of Trichloroacetic acid and salicylic acid, which helps bring a luminous glow to the skin.
-A resurface peel is designed to reduce fine lines, decreases pore size, and improve overall texture.
+This peel is a blend of Trichloroacetic acid and salicylic acid, which helps bring a luminous glow to the skin.
+A resurface peel is designed to reduce fine lines, decrease pore size, and improve overall texture.
 The resurface masque is applied in-office, and the patient leaves with the masque on, following a simple but strict at-home skin care regimen.
 In about 36 hours, light to moderate peeling will begin.
 After a period of about four days, peeling diminishes to a very light peel.
-After about one week, skin looks brighter and firmer.
+After about one week, the skin should look brighter and firmer.
 Most patients also see a difference in pore size and texture.

-- CPG Skin Brightening Peel: This peel is designed to improve the texture and appearance of sun damaged skin.
-A lightening masque is applied in-office, and the patient continues to follow an easy but strict at home skin care regimen.
-In about 36 hours, light to moderate peeling will begin and over a period of four days diminishing to a very light peel by the fourth day.
-Results will vary, but after about one week areas of hyperpigmentation appear lighter, and most patients notice an improvement in skin texture.
+This peel is designed to improve the texture and appearance of sun-damaged skin.
+A lightening masque is applied in-office, and the patient continues to follow an easy but strict at-home skin care regimen.
+In about 36 hours, light to moderate peeling will begin and last over a period of four days, diminishing to a very light peel by the fourth day.
+Results will vary, but after about one week areas of hyperpigmentation should appear lighter, and most patients notice an improvement in skin texture.

-- CPG Skin Clarifying Peel: This superficial peel combines salicylic acid and azelaic with retinol which has revolutionized the treatment of acne.
-This skin clarifying peel helps to control acne while giving the skin a smoother texture and a healthy glow.
-This peel is supported by home care products to aid in the benefits of this treatment.
-This peel can be repeated every 2 to 3 weeks.
+This superficial peel combines salicylic acid and azelaic with retinol, which has revolutionized the treatment of acne.
+This skin clarifying peel helps to control acne while giving the skin a smoother texture and a healthier glow.
+This peel is supported by home-care products to aid in the benefits of the treatment.
+This peel can be repeated every two to three weeks.